PaulZC/Artemis_Global_Tracker/Documentation/Message_Format/README.md

 # Artemis Global Tracker: Message Format and Fields

+This document defines the message format used by the full GlobalTracker example.

 The Iridium 9603N and the RockBLOCK Gateway support messaging in both text and binary format.
 Text is human-readable; binary is more compact and will use fewer message credits.

 - Mobile Originated (MO) messages are messages sent _by_ the tracker.